pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 ```

 # Different Covariance Functions
 Before we conclude let's talk breifly about why we decided to use the Matérn family of covariance functions instead of the Exponential Quadratic.
-The Matérn family of covariances is a generalization of the Exponential Quadtratic.
-When the smooting paramter of the Matérn $\nu \to \infty$ then we have the Exponential Quadratic covariance function.
+The Matérn family of covariances is a generalization of the Exponential Quadratic.
+When the smoothing parameter of the Matérn $\nu \to \infty$ then we have the Exponential Quadratic covariance function.
 As the smoothing parameter increases the function you are estimating becomes smoother.
 A few commonly used values for $\nu$ are $\frac{1}{2}$, $\frac{3}{2}$, and $\frac{5}{2}$.
 Typically, when estimating a measure that has a spatial dependence we don't want an overly smooth function because that will prevent our estimate to capture abrupt changes in the measurement we are estimating.
 Below we simulate some data to show how the Matérn is able to capture these abrupt changes, whereas the Exponential Quadratic is overly smooth.
 For simplicity's sake we will be working in one dimension but these concepts apply with two-dimensional data.

 ```{code-cell} ipython3
 # simulate 1-dimensional data